-- 1. Determine whether the lender, or loan servicer, has transferred loans to a different servicing technology platform or to another loan servicer during the period covered by the examination. - 2.
-Assess whether the lender or original service provider advises borrowers of the transfer and provides information necessary for the borrower to continue to make timely payments. - 3.
-Assess the lender's process and controls to ensure transferred account information is accurate.

-- 4. Determine whether information regarding the borrower's account benefits and any pending borrower repayment status applications have been transferred. - 5.
-Assess the lender's process for forwarding any payments received by borrowers after an account has been transferred to a new loan servicer. - 6.
+- 1. Determine whether the lender or loan servicer has transferred loans to a different servicing technology platform or to another loan servicer during the period covered by the examination. - 2.
+Assess whether the lender or loan servicer advises borrowers of the transfer and provides information necessary for the borrower to continue to make timely payments. - 3.
+Assess the lender or loan servicer's process and controls to ensure transferred account information is accurate. - 4.
+Determine whether information regarding the borrower's account benefits and any pending borrower repayment status applications have been transferred. - 5.
+Assess the lender or loan servicer's process for forwarding any payments received by borrowers after an account has been transferred to a new loan servicer. - 6.
 Determine whether current ACH payment programs transfer to the new loan servicer, and whether borrowers are notified about what impact the loan servicing transfer has on the existing ACH payment program. - 7.
-Determine whether the lender required the borrower to undergo a period of deferral while the servicing rights were being transferred, and if interest accumulated during that time.
+Determine whether the lender or loan servicer required the borrower to undergo a period of deferral while the servicing rights were being transferred, and if interest accumulated during that time.